-All passive treatment systems are located on either state-controlled lands or private property.
-The landowners have generously allowed these facilities to be constructed on their property in order to help restore the Dunkard Creek Watershed.
+Both of the passive treatment systems are currently located state-controlled lands.
+The landowners have generously allowed these facilities to be constructed on their property in order to help restore Laurel Run.
 Please collect any litter you see during your inspection and dispose of it properly.
 Do not touch anything that you feel may be dangerous (such as, broken glass) or hazardous.
 Note these items and their location as a comment in the inspection report and make arrangements to have the material removed using appropriate methods.
 Although vandalism has not been a problem, at most of the sites, please record any type of vandalism or evidence of trespassing on the inspection reports.
 Note any damage to the passive treatment system or project site signs.